psychemedia/middle-english-romances/sir-isumbras.md

 When the lady in schippe was ȝare.
 Ever scho weped fulle selly sare,
 And knelis byfore the kynge.
-" Sir kynge," scho sayde, " I pray the
+"Sir kynge," scho sayde, " I pray the
 A bowne that thou wille graunt to me,
 Now at oure parttynge;
 Mete and drynke thou gare tham gyfe,